gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - [ ] Fill autocompletion with resource, not value.
 - [x] Use twig for more complex format.
 - [x] Create a generic mapper.
+- [ ] Improve performance of the autofiller.
+- [ ] Export/import all templates together as spreadsheet.
+- [ ] Validate imported templates with the standard form?

 Warning